arogozhnikov/python3_with_pleasure/README.md

 By default, type hinting does not influence how your code is working, but merely helps you to point code intentions.

-However, you can enforce type checking in runtime with tools like ... [enforce](https://github.com/RussBaz/enforce), this may be helpful during debugging.
+However, you can enforce type checking in runtime with tools like ... [enforce](https://github.com/RussBaz/enforce), this can help you in debugging.

 ```python
 @enforce.runtime_validation